ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ![download_hdf_iot](/assets/realtime-event-processing-with-hdf/lab0-nifi/download_hdf_iot.png)

 3\.
 Run the install-nifi.sh script.
-Below is a definition of how the install nifi command works:
+Below is a definition of how the install nifi command works.
+Azure, VirtualBox and VMware users, utilize this command as a template to install nifi:

 ~~~
 install-nifi.sh {location-of-HDF-download} {sandbox-host} {ssh-port} {hdf-version}
 ~~~

 > Note: For VMware and Azure users, sandbox-host can be found at the welcome screen after starting your sandbox and ssh-port can be found in Table 1. hdf-version is the digits in the tar.gz name you downloaded, for example the numbers in bold HDF-**1.2.0.1-1**.tar.gz.

+### Install NiFi onto VirtualBox Sandbox

 After you provide the file path location to HDF Gzip file, sandbox hostname, ssh port number and HDF version, your command should look similar as follows: